 Most common pests on Coffea

-The Coffea is poisonous for humans and four-legged friends.
-All parts, except the fruit and its seed that are processed into coffee beans, are toxic to humans, cats and dogs and cause vomiting and diarrhea.
-According to an Ethiopian legend there once was a goat herder that discovered the Coffea plant and the potential of the coffee beans.
-He noticed that his goat, after eating the berries of a Coffea plant, became so energetic that the animal didn’t sleep at night.
-Wondering why that would be…
+Coffea Plants are poisonous to humans and four-legged friends.
+All parts, except the fruit and its seed that are processed into Coffee beans, are toxic to humans, cats and dogs and cause vomiting and diarrhea.